Xuyun: Early life

-Middle Age and Enlightenment
+Middle age and enlightenment

-At age forty-three, Xuyun had by now left home life for more than twenty years, but he had not yet completed his practice in the Path.
+During his years as a hermit, Xuyun made some of his most profound discoveries.
+He visited the old master Yong-jing, who encouraged him to abandon his extreme asceticism in favor of temperance.
+He instructed the young monk in the sutras and told him to be mindful of the Hua Tou.
+In his thirty-sixth year, with the encouragement of Yong-jing, Xuyun went on a seven-year pilgrimage to Mount Putuo off the coast of Ningbo, a place regarded by Buddhists as the bodhimaṇḍa of Avalokiteśvara.
+He went on to visit the Temple of King Ashoka and various Chan holy places.
+By age forty-three, Xuyun had left home life for more than twenty years, but had not yet completed his practice in the Path.
 He had not repaid his parents' kindness, and so he vowed to again make a pilgrimage to Nan Hai.
-From Fa Hua Temple all the way to Ch'ing Liang Peak at Mount Wutai of the northwest, the bodhimanda of Manjushri, he made one full prostration every three steps.
+From Fa Hua Temple all the way to Qingliang Peak at Mount Wutai of the northwest, the bodhimaṇḍa of Manjushri, he made one full prostration every three steps.
 He prayed for the rebirth of his parents in the Pure Land.
-Along the way, Xuyun is said to have met a beggar called Wen Chi, who twice saved his life.
-After talking with the monks at the Five-Peaked Mountain, Xuyun came to believe that the beggar had been an incarnation of Manjushri.
+Along the way, Xuyun is said to have met a beggar called Wen Ji, who twice saved his life.
+After talking with the monks at Mount Wutai, Xuyun came to believe that the beggar had been an incarnation of Manjushri.

 Having achieved singleness of mind, Xuyun traveled west and south, making his way through Tibet.
-He visited many monasteries and holy places, including Sichuan's Mount Emei, the bodhimanda of Samantabhadra Bodhisattva, the Potala, the seat of the Dalai Lama, and Tashilhunpo Monastery, the seat of the Panchen Lama.
+He visited many monasteries and holy places, including Sichuan's Mount Emei, the bodhimaṇḍa of Samantabhadra Bodhisattva, the Potala Palace, the seat of the Dalai Lama, and Tashilhunpo Monastery, the seat of the Panchen Lama.
 He traveled through India and Ceylon, and then across the sea to Burma.
 During this time of wandering, he felt his mind clearing and his health growing stronger.
 Xuyun composed a large number of poems during this period.

-After returning to China, during Xuyun's fifty-third year, he joined with other Venerable Masters Pu Zhao, Yue Xia, and Yin Lian (Lotus Seal) to cultivate together.
-They climbed Mount Jiuhua (bodhimanda of Ksitigarbha Bodhisattva) and repaired the huts on Cui Feng Summit, where Dharma Master Pu Zhao expounded the Mahavaipulyabuddha Avatamsaka (Flower Adornment) Sutra.
+After returning to China at age fifty-three, Xuyun joined with other Venerable Masters Pu Zhao, Yue Xia, and Yin Lian (Lotus Seal) to study together.
+They climbed Mount Jiuhua (bodhimaṇḍa of Ksitigarbha Bodhisattva) and repaired the huts on Cui Feng Summit, where Dharma Master Pu Zhao expounded the Mahavaipulyabuddha Avatamsaka (Flower Adornment) Sutra.